Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 an overall evaluation of each category, a student's work in the `600`-level Computer and Information Science course will be evaluated according to each of the following baseline requirements.
-Please note that these requirements articulate baseline requirements for the `600`-level course in Computer and Information Science and are provided as a list of minimum requirements that a specific research deliverables must meet to be assessed as complete.
+Please note that these requirements articulate a baseline for the `600`-level course in Computer and Information Science and are provided as a list of minimum requirements that all specific research deliverables must meet to be assessed as complete.
 Before the submission of a final grade, a student's assessment scores for these categories will be initially assigned by their first reader, reviewed by their second reader, and ultimately approved by all faculty members who are instructors for a